gorkaunzueta/bcm2835_lib/README.md

 This library has been tested on a Raspberry Pi 2 Model B+.
 Different functions to access the GPIO are defined, as well as functions to easily use SPI and I2C communications.

+You can find the cFS software for which this library has been designed at: https://github.com/nasa/cFS